Pione Sisto

-Pione Sisto Ifolo Emirmija (/da/; born 4 February 1995) is a Danish professional footballer who plays as a left winger for Greek Super League club Aris.
+Pione Sisto Ifolo Emirmija (/da/; born 4 February 1995) is a Danish professional footballer who plays as a left winger.

 He began his professional career with Midtjylland of the Danish Superliga, making 114 total appearances and scoring 31 goals over five seasons.
 In 2016 he transferred to Celta Vigo for a €5 million fee, where he scored 18 goals in 135 games.
 In 2020, he returned to Midtjylland for €3 million.

 Sisto made his senior debut for the Denmark national team in 2015, and was part of their squad for the 2018 FIFA World Cup.

 Club career

 Early career

 Pione Sisto was born in Kampala, Uganda, into a South Sudanese family.
 Sisto's family moved to Denmark when he was two months old.
 He was spotted by Tjørring IF in 2002, aged seven, and moved to FC Midtjylland’s youth setup in 2010.

 Midtjylland

 Sisto made his league debut during the 2012–13 Danish Superliga season and scored his first professional goal during the same season in the match against AGF.
 On 2 March 2014, he scored twice in FC Midtjylland's 5–1 away victory over Copenhagen in the Danish Superliga.

 In December 2014, Sisto was voted "Player of the Year 2014" by the Danish Footballers' Association and "Profile of the Autumn 2014" by the Danish Football Magazine.

 After an injury he played his first club match in 2015 in May coming on as a substitute against Copenhagen.
 Shortly after, he made an assist for the game's first goal followed by scoring the deciding goal, securing a 2–0 win for Midtjylland and their first Danish league title.

 Scouts from Barcelona, Milan, and Juventus went to Denmark several times to see the Danish midfielder and Arsenal has also shown interest in the midfielder.
 According to Dutch newspaper De Telegraaf Ajax has offered €7 million without success.